Gamma-ray burst: Long gamma-ray bursts

 Swift captured the afterglow of GRB 221009A about an hour after it was first detected reaching Earth on October 9, 2022.
 The bright rings form as a result of X-rays scattered from otherwise unobservable dust layers within our galaxy that lie in the direction of the burst.

 Most observed events (70%) have a duration of greater than two seconds and are classified as long gamma-ray bursts.
 Because these events constitute the majority of the population and because they tend to have the brightest afterglows, they have been observed in much greater detail than their short counterparts.
 Almost every well-studied long gamma-ray burst has been linked to a galaxy with rapid star formation, and in many cases to a core-collapse supernova as well, unambiguously associating long GRBs with the deaths of massive stars.
 Long GRB afterglow observations, at high redshift, are also consistent with the GRB having originated in star-forming regions.

 In December 2022, astronomers reported the observation of GRB 211211A for 51 seconds, the first evidence of a long GRB likely associated with mergers of "compact binary objects" such as neutron stars or white dwarfs.
-Following this, GRB 191019A (2019, 64s) and GRB 230307A (2023, 35s) have been argued to signify an emerging class of long GRB which may originate from these types of progenitor events.
+Following this, GRB 191019A (2019, 64s) and GRB 230307A (2023, 35s) have been argued to signify an emerging class of long GRB that may originate from these types of progenitor events.